 In a speech given online for the opening of the China International Fair for Trade in Services (CIFTIS) on September 2, Chinese President Xi Jinping announced the creation of a new stock exchange in Beijing for small and medium-sized enterprises (SMEs).
-The new board will focus on innovation-oriented companies as a way of boosting strategic emerging and high-tech industries, and to provide a much-needed injection of capital for SMEs.
+The new board focuses on innovation-oriented companies as a way of boosting strategic emerging and high-tech industries, and to provide a much-needed injection of capital in SMEs.

 In the speech, Xi Jinping also stated that the city would reform the “New Third Board”, referring to the National Equities Exchange and Quotation (NEEQ) board, an existing stock trading system in Beijing that lists cheaper stocks of smaller companies.

-The NEEQ is the sole shareholder of the Beijing stock exchange and the Party Secretary of the NEEQ Xu Ming has also been appointed as the legal representative and chairman of the Beijing stock exchange.
+The NEEQ is the sole shareholder of the Beijing Stock Exchange (BSE) and the Party Secretary of the NEEQ Xu Ming has also been appointed as its legal representative and chairman.

 The NEEQ is an exchange for over-the-counter trading of stocks in smaller ‘public limited companies’.
-It is often seen as a kind of entry-level system for smaller companies to raise capital before being able to raise enough capital to list on China’s two main stock exchanges or overseas.
+It is often seen as a kind of entry-level system for smaller companies to raise capital before listing on China’s two main stock exchanges or overseas.
 It is also the only company-run stock exchange in China, operated by the National Equities Exchange and Quotation Co.
 Ltd.

-The NEEQ has a 100 percent stake in the Beijing stock exchange, which will be based on the NEEQ Select Board.
+The NEEQ has a 100 percent stake in the BSE, which is based on the NEEQ Select Board.
 The Select Board is the NEEQ’s highest level board dedicated to innovation-oriented SMEs that meet certain market capitalization requirements and have been listed on the NEEQ for at least a year.

-Companies currently listed on the NEEQ Select will be moved over to the Beijing stock exchange once trading begins.
-Meanwhile, companies listed on NEEQ Innovation, the exchange’s second-tier board, can apply to be listed on the Beijing stock exchange, provided they have been listed on the NEEQ Innovation board for at least 12 months and meet other requirements.
+71 of the companies listed on the BSE were moved over from NEEQ Select.
+The remaining 10 companies made their stock market debut on the new bourse.
+Meanwhile, companies listed on NEEQ Innovation, the exchange’s second-tier board, can apply to be listed on the BSE, provided they have been listed on the NEEQ Innovation board for at least 12 months and meet other requirements.

 By the end of 2020, there were 8187 SMEs listed on the NEEQ, raising a total of RMB 33.9 billion (US$5.3 billion) over the course of the year.

-On September 5, the NEEQ, following approval from the China Securities Regulatory Commission (CSRC), began soliciting opinions from the industry on three sets of draft rules for operating the Beijing stock exchange: the Beijing Stock Exchange Stock Listing Rules (Trial), the Beijing Stock Exchange Trading Rules (Trial), and the Beijing Stock Exchange Member Management Rules (Trial).
+The first set of draft rules were released on September 5, when the NEEQ, following approval from the China Securities Regulatory Commission (CSRC), began soliciting opinions from the industry on three sets of draft rules for operating the BSE: the BSE Stock Listing Rules (Trial), the BSE Trading Rules (Trial), and the BSE Member Management Rules (Trial).

-As the Beijing stock exchange is based on the NEEQ Select Board, the listing rules for the NEEQ Select will also be migrated to the new exchange.
+As the BSE is based on the NEEQ Select Board, the listing rules for the NEEQ Select will also be migrated to the new exchange.

-The following are some of the fundamental trading rules for the Beijing stock exchange outlined in the draft documents:
+The following are some of the fundamental trading rules for the BSE outlined in the trial regulations:

-The draft rules also outline basic requirements for companies to list on the Beijing stock exchange.
+The trial rules also outline basic requirements for companies to list on the BSE.
 The requirements include:

 In addition, companies must meet at least one of the below requirements:

-It is likely that the Beijing stock exchange will adopt the same rules for QFIIs and RQFIIs.
-While this would make it possible for certain investors to discover and tap into up-and-coming innovative companies on the scene, the scope of foreign institutions that can take an advantage of the new stock exchange will remain somewhat limited as requirements for reaching QFII and RQFII status are quite strict.
+While this makes it possible for certain investors to discover and tap into up-and-coming innovative companies on the scene, the scope of foreign institutions that can take advantage of the new stock exchange will remain somewhat limited as there are still some eligibility requirements for obtaining QFII and RQFII status.

-In addition, it still remains to be seen whether the Beijing stock exchange will become part of China’s Stock Connect program, an investment channel that allows certain qualified investors in overseas stock markets to trade in A-Shares on mainland China stock exchanges through local brokers, and vice versa.
+In addition, it remains to be seen whether the BSE will become part of China’s Stock Connect program, an investment channel that allows overseas individual and institutional investors to trade in A-Shares on mainland China stock exchanges through local brokers, and vice versa.
 There are currently Stock Connect programs between Hong Kong and Shanghai, Hong Kong and Shenzhen, and London and Shanghai.
-This is currently the most common means through which foreign investors trade in China-listed stocks listed.
-Beijing’s addition to it would greatly expand possibilities for foreign investors.
+This is currently the most common means through which foreign investors trade in China-listed stocks.
+Beijing’s addition to it would greatly expand share opportunities for foreign investors.